Quiet Luxury

 Faithfull the Brand

 This is your Sézane vacation wardrobe.
 Designed in Australia and handmade in Bali, Faithfull The Brand captures the spirit of travel.
-It’s all about lightweight linen sets, smocked sundresses, and hand-printed florals perfect for a warm-weather getaway.
-It shares Sézane's B Corp status, with blouses around $150 and dresses from $200-$350.
+Lightweight linen sets, smocked sundresses, and hand-printed florals at blouses around $150 and dresses from $200-$350.
+B Corp certified.

 Shop Faithfullthebrand Now